parv68/parv68/README.md

 ### Here are a few of my projects that you can explore:

+### Portfolio Website:[https://parv68.github.io/Portfolio/]: A showcase of my projects and skills.

 ### Weather web-app:[https://github.com/parv68/weather-app] In this project I have created weather web-app using HTML, CSS and JAVASCRIPT and fetch weather API.

 ### Age-Calculator:[https://github.com/parv68/Age-calculator1] In this project I have created a age-calculator where you can calculate your age by entering your date of birth and then you will get the exact days, months and years.